quii/learn-go-with-tests/http-server.md

 }
 ```

-The only other change is we now call our `store.GetPlayerStore` to get the score, rather than the local function we defined (which we can now delete).
+The only other change is we now call our `store.GetPlayerScore` to get the score, rather than the local function we defined (which we can now delete).

 Here is the full code listing of our server